Prominent people at Uppsala University

 Maria Strömme (1970–)

-One of Maria Strömme's most famous innovations is the ‘impossible’ material Upsalite - which has an area in relation to volume of around 800m2 / gram.
-Maria Strömme has also developed the environmentally friendly algae battery and contributed with many groundbreaking ideas and innovations.
+One of Maria Strömme’s most famous innovations is the ‘impossible’ material Upsalite – which has a surface area-to-mass ratio of around 800 square metres per gram.
+Strömme has also developed the environmentally friendly algae battery and contributed many other groundbreaking ideas and innovations.
 Today, she holds 30 patents in as many as ten different patent families.
-When Maria Strömme took up the position as professor of nanotechnology at Uppsala University, she became Sweden's youngest chair professor in engineering.
+When Maria Strömme took up the position as professor of nanotechnology at Uppsala University, she became Sweden’s youngest chair professor in engineering.

 Nils Rosén (1706–1773)

-It has not always been obvious that medical experience can be applied clinically.
-Nils Rosén was particularly groundbreaking in pediatrics and contributed to a reduction of mortality by understanding the impact of hygiene, nutritious food, fluid supply and the constant threat of smallpox.
-Nils Rosén was also one of the first to realise the importance of a good patient record.
+It was not always obvious that medical experience could be applied clinically.
+Nils Rosén broke new ground particularly in paediatrics and contributed to a reduction of mortality by understanding the impact of hygiene, nutritious food, fluid supply and the constant threat of smallpox.
+Nils Rosén was also one of the first to realise the importance of keeping good patient records.